laur89/docker-borg-mysql-backup/README.md

 To synchronize container tz with that of host's, then also add following mount:
 `-v /etc/localtime:/etc/localtime:ro`.
-You'll likely want to do this for cron times to match your local time.
+You'll likely want to do this for cron times to match the host time.

 It's possible to get notified of _any_ errors that occur during backups.
 Currently supported notification methods are